Isaiah 25 – The Song of Joy from the Midst of Tribulation

 2. (7-8) The destruction of evil.

 a.
-What will the Lorddestroy?
-The veil that is spread over all nations.
+The veil that is spread over all nations: This is what the LORD will destroy.
 The picture is that there is a veil that is spread over all nations that keeps them from seeing God, loving God, and obeying God.
-In this glorious day, the Lord will destroy that veil.
+In this glorious day, the LORD will destroy that veil.

 i.
 In the New Testament, Paul speaks of Israel being blinded by a veil: But even to this day, when Moses is read, a veil lies on their heart (2 Corinthians 3:15).
 In Isaiah’s day, it was more apparent that the nations were veiled.
 In Paul’s day, it was more apparent that Israel was veiled.
 But for both the nations and for Israel, the remedy is the same: Nevertheless when one turns to the Lord, the veil is taken away (2 Corinthians 3:16).

 b.
-The Lord will also destroy death: He will swallow up death forever.
+He will swallow up death forever: The LORD will also destroydeath.
 The day will come when death is powerless.
-Death was introduced by Adam’s rebellion (Genesis 2:16-17), and will one day be completely eliminated by God.
+Death was introduced by Adam’s rebellion (Genesis 2:16-17) and will one day be completely eliminated by God.

 i.
 Paul knew this and looked forward to this day.
 He proclaimed in 1 Corinthians 15:54: Death is swallowed up in victory.
 This will be true for every believer when death is defeated by resurrection.
 A resurrected body is not a resuscitated corpse.
 It is a new order of life that will never die again.